How to Buy Someone Out of a House - The Process

 It is where joint owners agree to not sell the property but instead agree on an amount to be paid, for a joint owner to give up their beneficial interest in the property (the equity/money).

-Often, the challenge is working out how to split ownership of a house, if you didn't draft a deed of trust when you purchased the property.
+Often, the challenge is working out how to split ownership of a house, if you didn't draft a Deed of Trust when you purchased the property.

 We will explain how to buy a joint owner out, the costs involved and how to calculate buying someone out of a house.

-Agree on the value you're paying to buy the other party out
+How to split ownership of a house - paying to buy the other party out

 This will depend on what percentage share you each have.
 If you can agree, this is simply a case of working out the value of the equity belonging to each party, but many homeowners get stuck on step one, as they fall out over what share they are entitled to.